agasparo/ia-doc-maker/README.md

 ## Notes

-* Each file’s documentation includes description, features, configuration, usage examples, and detailed inline explanations.
+* Each file’s documentation includes description, features, configuration, usage examples, and detailed inline explanations
-* Subfolders in your code project become **categories** in the documentation.
+* Subfolders in your code project become **categories** in the documentation
-* The action is designed to evolve — feedback and feature requests are welcome.
+* The action is designed to evolve — feedback and feature requests are welcome

+---

+## Images